sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 > - Software Patching.
 A new patch tag is provided, when a patch is applied to the software component, supplying details about the patch and its dependencies.
 While not illustrated in the figure, a corpus tag can also provide information about the patch installer and patching dependencies that need to be installed before the patch.
 > - Software Upgrading.
 As a software component is upgraded to a new version, new primary and supplemental tags replace existing tags, enabling timely and accurate tracking of updates to software inventory.
 While not illustrated in the figure, a corpus tag can also provide information about the upgrade installer and dependencies that need to be installed before the upgrade.

-Note: In the context of software tagging software patching and updating differ in an important way.
+Note: In the context of software tagging, software patching and updating differ in an important way.
 When installing a patch, a set of file modifications are made to pre-installed software which do not alter the version number or the descriptive metadata of an installed software component.
 An update can also make a set of file modifications, but the version number or the descriptive metadata of an installed software component are changed.

 > - Software Removal.
 Upon removal of the software component, relevant SWID tags are removed.
 This removal event can trigger timely updates to software inventory reflecting the removal of the product and any associated patch or supplemental tags.